digitalocean/go-libvirt/README.md

 flag parameter which has possible values specified in an enum called `virDomainShutdownFlagValues`.
-Flag types like this are a little tricky for the code generator, because the C functions just take an integer type - only the libvirt documentation actaully ties the flags to the enum types.
+Flag types like this are a little tricky for the code generator, because the C functions just take an integer type - only the libvirt documentation actually ties the flags to the enum types.
 In most cases though we're able to generate a wrapper function with a distinct flag type, making it easier for Go tooling to suggest possible flag values while you're working.
 Checking the documentation for this function: